SALT: Parameter-Efficient Fine-Tuning via Singular Value Adaptation with Low-Rank Transformation: Results and Discussion

-\\ \textbf{Extension to SAM2 \cite{sam2}.} We extend SALT to SAM2 and perform ablation studies comparing LoRA \cite{lora}, SVD-based fine tuning, and SALT on the Hiera \cite{hiera} image encoder.
-The SAM2 \cite{sam2} image encoder utilizes a hierarchical architecture, capturing multi-scale features from input images with variable embedding dimensions ranging from low-dimensional, early-stage representations to high-dimensional, later-stage ones.
-This design enables LoRA to adapt effectively.
-In contrast, the original SAM \cite{sam} image encoder employs a backbone with constant, high-dimensional embeddings, where LoRA exhibited instability and was sometimes outperformed by S-SAM's SVD-based fine tuning method \cite{ssam}.
-In SAM2, however, LoRA consistently outperforms relative to SVD, while SALT achieves competitive performance to LoRA with 2.4 times fewer parameters at rank 256 and 1.8× fewer at rank 4. \\\textbf{Ablation Study.} We conducted comprehensive ablation experiments on the Drive dataset \cite{drive} to evaluate the impact of different architectural components and rank configurations in SALT.
-Fig \ref{fig:ablation} presents the results across various combinations of LoRA ranks (4, 64, 256) and SALT ranks for Multi-Head Attention (MHA), neck convolutional layers (NECK-Conv2d), and Multi-Layer Perceptron (MLP) modules.
+We conducted comprehensive ablation experiments on the DRIVE dataset \cite{drive} to evaluate the impact of different architectural components and rank configurations in SALT.
+Fig. \ref{fig:ablation} presents the results across various combinations of LoRA ranks (4, 64, 256) and SALT ranks for MHA, neck convolutional layers (NECK-Conv2d), and MLP modules.
 The SALT rank for a given layer refers to the number of dominant singular values in the layer’s weight matrix that are adaptively scaled and shifted during fine-tuning.
+For example, a SALT rank of 200 for the Multi-Layer Perceptron modules means that for each weight matrix, we update the top 200 singular values using scale and shift parameters, while the rest are updated using the low-rank updates.
 Key findings are: 1) increasing the LoRA rank from 4 to 256 consistently improved Dice scores ($0.72\ \rightarrow 0.76 $) while maintaining a modest parameter increase from 0.46\% to 5.86\% and 2) reducing MHA and MLP ranks from 700 to 200 further enhanced performance, increasing Dice scores from 0.75 to 0.76 with LoRA rank 256.
-These results suggest that higher LoRA ranks improve expressiveness, while component-specific rank selection is crucial for optimal performance.
+These results suggest that higher LoRA ranks improve expressiveness, while component-specific SALT rank selection is crucial for optimal performance.
+By decreasing the SALT rank, we allow less dominant singular values to be adapted through LoRA updates, which enhances the model's adaptation capacity.
 The optimal configuration (LoRA rank 256 and components rank 200) achieved a Dice score of 0.76 with only 5.84\% of trainable parameters, demonstrating SALT's effective balance of performance and efficiency.